 Visa International: Sept 2015-Sept 2016

 The goal of this project is to examine the current status of card based financial transactions and provide potential enhancements to the core payment infrastructures.

-Transport for London: (Ongoing)
+Transport for London: (completed)

 The goal of the project is to review the security of smart ticketing in public transport.
 It also reviews the use of mobile phones for ticketing, in terms of their security and performance.

 The project looks into national standardisation of “Smart Ticketing” and security of smart card technology related to transport.